How to Find Minimum Value Based on Multiple Criteria in Excel

 Read More: How to Find Lowest 3 Values in Excel

-6. Find Smallest Values Ignoring Zeros with Multiple Criteria
+Method 6 – Find Smallest Values Ignoring Zeroes with Multiple Criteria

-Here our task is to find out the lowest 3 prices where the price should not be equal to zero and the status is pending.
+Let’s find the lowest 3 prices where the price should not be equal to zero and the status is pending.

-[ Note: Here the blank cells with only dash (-) signs are zero values cells.
-In Excel if the format is Accounting, you cannot directly enter any zero values on that cell.]
+[ Note: Blank cells with only dash (-) signs are zero values cells since the format is Accounting.]

-Step 1: Enter the formula in cell G8 and copy it down to G10.
-We need to press CTRL + SHIFT + ENTER as this is an array formula.
+• Enter the formula in cell G8 and copy it down to G10.
+Press Ctrl + Shift + Enter to apply it.

 =SMALL(IF($C$5:$C$10<>0,IF($D$5:$D$10=$F$5,$C$5:$C$10)),F8)